gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

     if( key[1]) // right
         player.x += 4;

-Finally, we have to draw Link in the at the new coordinates on each frame, so taking the `drawImage()` function we had in the main loop: `ctx.drawImage(link, 20, 20)`, we replace it with the stored positions:
+Finally, we have to draw Link in the at the new coordinates on each frame, so taking the `drawImage()` function we had in the main loop, `ctx.drawImage(link, 20, 20)`, we replace it with the stored positions:

     ctx.drawImage(link, player.x, player.y);